The Latest: Palestinians report heavy strikes as Israeli defense minister says 'Gaza is burning'

 U.S. Secretary of State Marco Rubio, speaking to journalists while leaving Israel for Qatar, suggested the offensive had begun.

-Overnight strikes in Gaza City killed at least 12 Palestinians, including two children, according to Shifa Hospital, which the received the bodies.
+Overnight strikes in Gaza City killed at least 20 Palestinians, according to Shifa Hospital, which the received the bodies.

 “It was a heavy night,” said Radwan Hayder, a Gaza City resident sheltering near the hospital.